qiankunli/qiankunli.github.io/_posts/Technology/Netty/2017-06-14-netty_in_action.md

 ### Channel、ChannelPipeline、ChannelHandler和ChannelHandlerContext的一对一、一对多关系

-netty is asynchronous and event-driven. asynchronous说的是outbound io operations，event-driven 应该对应的是io inbound operations.
+netty is asynchronous and event-driven.

 every new channel that is created is assigned a new ChannelPipeline.This association is permanent;the channel can neither attach another ChannelPipeline nor detach the current one.